 new command which will

 immediately finalize the release or you can separately later call

 sentry-cli releases finalize VERSION.
 The latter is useful if you are

 managing releases as part of a build process:

 #!/bin/sh sentry-cli releases new "$VERSION" # do you build steps here # once you are done, finalize sentry-cli releases finalize "$VERSION"

 If you are using git you can ask sentry to determine

 Then the UI will reflect the time it took for the release to be created.
 You can also finalize it later when you pushed the release live (eg: deployed to your machines, enabled in the app store etc.).

-If you have repositories configured with your sentry organization you can associate commits with your release.
-This currently only works if you are using github but we are going to expand this later.
+If you have repositories configured within your Sentry organization you can associate commits with your release.
+This currently only works if you are using GitHub, but we are going to expand this later.

 There are two modes in which you can use this.
 One is the fully automatic